ambertav/astronomy-memory-card-game/README.md

-# Astronomy Memory Card Game
+# Astronomy Memory Game

-A memory game web application that utilizes images from NASA's Astronomy Photo of the Day (APOD) API
+A web application that utilizes images from NASA's Astronomy Photo of the Day (APOD) API as the cards for a matching game

 ## Technologies Used